-Section B -Description and assessment of narrow-scope amendments to be considered for adoption ı Ame endments to IAS 1 - Disclosure of Accounting Policies 1 1100 Title and issue date of final amendment Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2) 8 issued on 12 February 2021.
+Section B -Description and assessment of narrow-scope amendments to be considered for adoption

+I Amendments to IAS I - Disclosure of Accounting Policies Title and issue date of final amendment Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2) 8 issued on 12 February 2021.
 Origin In March 2017 the IASB published the Discussion Paper Disclosure Initiative-Principles of Disclosure (Discussion Paper) to help it identify and address issues related to the disclosure of information in financial statements prepared by an entity applying IFRS standards.
 The Discussion Paper noted that paragraph 117 of IAS 1 required entities to disclose their significant accounting policies and that stakeholders, including primary users of financial statements, differed in their views about what constitutes a significant accounting policy.
-Feedback on this Discussion Paper recommended the IASB to develop requirements and guidance to help entities make more effective accounting policy disclosures and that the definition of "materiality" in paragraph 7 of IAS 1 be the basis of such requirements.
-On 18 July 2018, the IASB added the Disclosure of Accounting Policies project to its workplan to develop guidance and examples to help entities apply materiality judgements to accounting policy disclosure.
+Feedback on this Discussion Paper recommended the IASB to develop requirements and guidance to help entities make more effective accounting policy disclosures and that the definition of "materiality" in paragraph 7 of IAS 1 be the basis of such requirements. judgements to accounting policy disclosure.
 What has changed?
 The Amendments to IAS 1: Revise paragraphs 117 and 122 of IAS 1 to require entities to disclose their "material" accounting policy information rather than their "significant" accounting policies.
 This is because "significant" is not defined in IFRS Standards whereas "material" is well understood by stakeholders.
 Revise paragraph 117 of IAS 1 to clarify that accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence the decisions of primary users of the entity.
 Add new paragraph 117A of IAS 1 to clarify that: accounting policy information can be judged material because of the nature of the related transactions, other events or conditions, even if the amounts to which that information relates are immaterial. not all accounting policy information relating to material transactions, other events or conditions is material.
 Provide examples in new paragraph 117B of IAS 1 of circumstances in which an entity would normally conclude that information about an accounting policy is material to its financial statements.
-Explain in new paragraph 117C of IAS 1 that entity-specific accounting policy information is more useful to users of financial statements than accounting policy
+Explain in new paragraph 117C of IAS 1 that entity-specific accounting policy information is more useful to users of financial statements than accounting policy information that is standardised, or that duplicates or summarises the requirements